godspeed28/godspeed28/README.md

 <hr>

 <!-- START_QUOTE -->
-> Progress lies not in enhancing what is, but in advancing toward what will be.
+> Normality is a paved road: It's comfortable to walk, but no flowers grow on it.
-> — *Kahlil Gibran*
+> — *Vincent van Gogh*

-_Last updated: Tue Jul 29 02:22:46 UTC 2025_
+_Last updated: Wed Jul 30 02:06:54 UTC 2025_
 <!-- END_QUOTE -->

 <!-- <hr>